Landsil/GAM_things/README.md

 # Unless otherwise specified assume this:
 1. Things are made to work with GAMADV-XTD
+2. GAM == GAMADV-XTD
-2. Python == Python 3.x
+3. Python == Python 3.x
-3. My setup is on Compute Endinge on GCP with supper admin, I access with SSH from terminal with GCP sdk installed.
+4. My setup is on Compute Endinge on GCP with supper admin, I access with SSH from terminal with GCP sdk installed.